SpaceXpanse/rod-core-wallet/doc/xaya/mining.md

   [conflicts with BIP 9](https://forum.namecoin.org/viewtopic.php?f=5&t=2466) as well as similar problems in the future.
-* It reuses the existing format for merged mining as far as possible, and, in particular, allows merge-mining Xaya together with existing chains as Namecoin does.
+* It reuses the existing format for merged mining as far as possible, and, in particular, allows merge-mining SpaceXpanse together with existing chains as Namecoin does.
 * The data that is hashed for stand-alone mining has the same format as a Bitcoin block header, so that existing software and mining infrastructure